 Born in China over 2000 years ago and brought to the western world in the 18th century, Kombucha is a “miracle drink” that enhances your health, beauty and brainpower.
 With Kombucha’s low sugar content, when it undergoes a process of prolonged and therefore healthy fermentation, it produces organic acids like glucuronic acid & gluconic acid.

-1 cup granulated sugar
+1/3 cup granulated sugar

-Some kombucha from previous batch
+At least 1 cup of kombucha from previous batch (neutral mix)